About this course

 Here’s a preview of the course:

-If your former partner is deceitful and aggressively trying to pry your children away in court, you are likely dealing with a sociopath.
+If your former partner is deceitful and aggressively trying to pry your children away in court, you are likely divorcing a sociopath.
 Learn about his or her deficiencies, objectives and tactics, so you can anticipate your ex’s behavior and respond appropriately.